CynthiaNapoleon/FlightOperation_Analytics/README.md

-## Strategic Recommendations by Stakeholder Group:
-- **1. Network Planning & Scheduling**\
-Corridor Rehabilitation (BOS-DEN): Immediate intervention is required for the BOS-DEN flight path.
-With a 33.63% OTP, this route requires a schedule "padding" adjustment or a shift in aircraft rotation to prevent it from remaining the network's primary reliability failure.
-Buffer Realignment: Implement a mandatory "Late-Day Buffer" for flights arriving after the 18:00 Breaking Point.
-By adding 15 minutes of scheduled ground time during this window, the department can reduce the 12% overnight grounding rate currently caused by the late-day delay spike.
-- **2. Crew Logistics & Resource Management**\
-Workload Equity Balancing: Redesign the bidding system at ORD to close the 12.61-hour Inequity Gap.
-By distributing duty hours more evenly, the department can lower the 47.7% High-Risk fatigue rate and reduce the resulting sick call volume that currently drains 3,558 minutes annually.
-Role-Specific Redundancy: Introduce "Standby Second Officers" at high-friction hubs.
-Because a single Second Officer late sign-in scales into a 79-minute system lag (the highest in the network), providing junior flight-deck redundancy offers the highest ROI for delay mitigation.
-- **3. Safety & Compliance**\
-Procedural Standardization: Transition safety focus from "Fatigue Management" to "Procedural Discipline."
-Since 100% of incidents occurred under normal fatigue ratings, the department should launch a targeted training campaign to address the "Safety Culture Gap" at SFO, where incident rates are 18% higher than at LAX.
-Seasonal Risk Mitigation: Deploy "Safety Task Forces" during the March Stress Spike.
-With 22% of all annual incidents occurring in this single month, heightened oversight is required during seasonal volume surges to maintain system stability.
-- **4. Ground Operations & Infrastructure**\
-Infrastructure Decoupling (ATL & MIA): Transition to a structural surge-management model at ATL, where delays are growing 35% faster than flight volume.
-Additionally, prioritize ground stability at MIA to protect the network from its 232,683-minute systemic ripple effect.
-Efficiency Export (ORD/SFO Model): Formalize and export the "Quick Turn" protocols from ORD (78.49% recovery rate) to BOS and ORD.
-Standardizing these processes will stop the 5-minute-per-turn "time leakage" and recover lost capacity across the East Coast and Midwest corridors.

 ## Assumptions and Caveats
 - **Data Lineage:** "UNK" (Unassigned) crew data is assumed to represent crews without a permanent base assignment rather than missing data.
-- **Fatigue Thresholds:** Fatigue risk (47.7%) is based strictly on rolling 7-day duty hour totals.
-It does not account for individual rest quality.
 - **Normalization:** All safety and delay rates were normalized by flight volume to allow for accurate comparisons between major hubs and smaller ports.
 - **Incident Reporting:** This audit assumes a consistent reporting rate for "Critical" and "High" severity events across all regions.